dsc-courses/dsc30-2023-su/projects/autocomplete.md

 ## Test

-Write at least 2 additional test cases for the `Deque` interface in the `DequeTests` abstract class.
+Write at least 2 additional test cases for the `Autocomplete` interface in the `AutocompleteTests` abstract class.

 {: .deliverable }
 Explain how your additional test cases improve the test coverage.
 How do they address scenarios that weren't already covered by the provided test cases?